dan-turner-djt/Doushiryokucheck/README.md

 More conjugation forms and options are planned to be added in the future.

 The website is made using React and written in typescript, and uses MUI for UI elements.
 It also uses my typescript library, jv-conjugator (https://github.com/dan-turner-djt/jv-conjugator), to check answers are correct.

+The backend Express.js Node.js server for this website, hosted on an AWS EC2 instance, is here: https://github.com/dan-turner-djt/Doushiryokucheck_backend